stasemsoft/S1CB-Software/docs/git/index.md

 the so-called *git-lab* environment at FHICT
 (only available for FHICT-students;
-An alternative would be creating a repository at *GitHub.com*, which is very similar)
-Use a browser to go to [https://git.fhict.nl](https://git.fhict.nl) and create a git repository.
+An alternative would be creating a repository at *GitHub.com*, which is very similar, but then the whole world can potentially see what you are doing) Use a browser to go [https://git.fhict.nl](https://git.fhict.nl) and create a git repository.
 Copy the https-url to your clipboard, we need it in a few moments.